 Yes, it’s that time for a strategic action plan!

 I’m amazed at just how quickly each year seems to slip by.
-In a blink of an eye, not only will we be in a new year, but we will also be at the start of a new decade.
+In a blink of an eye, we find ourselves in a new year with a blank canvas of opportunity in front of us.
 Can you believe it?
-2020 is here.

 This brings me to my three favorite things… strategy, planning, and execution.
 (Yes, that’s the project manager side of me.)